practicalli/clojure/simple-projects/tdd-kata/recent-songlist.md

 * Add a limit to the number of songs the list contains, with the least recently added items dropped when that limit is reached.

-## Add two files to the playground project
+## Create a new Clojure project
-Create a new project using clj-new
+Use [Clojure CLI tools and clj-new](/clojure-tools/install/install-clojure.html#clojure-cli-tools-common-aliases) to create a new Clojure project.

 ```shell
 clojure -A:new app practicalli/recent-songlist